While persuading my two year old not to dismantle a mobility aid, the words ‘sandwich generation’ came to mind.

 American journalist Carol Abaya founded the Sandwich Generation®, a website providing materials for people sandwiched between aging parents and their own children.
 She defines the term as, “traditional: those sandwiched between aging parents who need care and/or help and their own children”.

 Or the more complicated “club sandwich: those in their 50s or 60s, sandwiched between aging parents, adult children and grandchildren.
 Or those in their 30s and 40s, with young children, aging parents and grandparents”.

 It’s a time when we may need to move into a role of helping to ‘parent’, or to support the older generation while bringing up the next.
 So how can we prioritise the needs of our loved ones and juggle distances, time and finances?
 And is it selfish to hope to keep a little time for ourselves while we do so?

 Understandably, my previously very able parents find it extremely frustrating to have to ask for help.
 They don’t want to be a bother.
 As you would expect the now three year old won’t ask for help, declaring “I can do it” with a variety of interesting and decorative results.
 I want to help both but haven’t managed the Hermione Grainger trick of being in two places at once.

 The situation is not exclusive to those with young families.
 There has been a 20 per cent increase in 20 – 34 year olds living with their parents compared with 1997.
 As the UK’s population continues to age, our children reaching adulthood have fewer opportunities to leave home and need our support in other ways.

 With these trends set to continue, the chances are that more of us will start to feel like the jam in the sandwich.
 I asked friends who are already there for their thoughts on how best to navigate the challenges.

-Thinking of your family:
+Thinking of your family at midlife: